-But he was not the only player to arrive at Anfield that summer – Jurgen Klopp’s first as Reds manager.
+But he was not the only player to arrive at Liverpool that summer.
 We’ve taken a look at the five other faces that joined Liverpool in the same window as Mane and how they fared.

-Matip has been a classy contributor during his five years at Anfield – when he’s not been injured.
+Matip has been a classy contributor during his six years at Anfield – when he’s not been injured.
 He’s not been quite at his best in 2022-23, but has largely proven to be an inspired signing.

-But the Cameroon international did start in the 2019 Champions League final and assisted Divok Origi’s late clincher with a subtle pass.
+The Cameroonian also started in the 2019 Champions League final and assisted Divock Origi’s late clincher with a subtle pass.

 Oh my word! 😮